 The LSA utilizes a laser diode light source to illuminate the functionalized gold surface at the interface with the prism and reflected light is detected via a high-resolution CCD camera.
 At the boundary of the functionalized gold layer and the glass prism a certain fraction of incident light photons propagates as surface plasmons, forming an evanescent field which is sensitive to changes in refractive index (RI) at the functionalized surface.
 When the RI changes, such as when molecules bind, the angle of incident photon absorption shifts and this change in the minima of reflected light is used to quantify binding.

-While the CCD camera in the LSA can monitor the entire SFC area, data collection is focused on locations printed using the CFM technology (up to 384), as well as unprinted locations typically used as references (48), totaling 432 spots, over which a single analyte is then flowed.
+While the CCD camera in the LSA can monitor the entire SFC area, data collection is focused on locations by using flow printing technology (up to 384), as well as unprinted locations typically used as references (48), totaling 432 spots, over which a single analyte is then flowed.

 LSA sensor chips consist of a functionalized gold wafer adhered to a dove-cut glass prism, forming an SPR coupler capable of eliciting the SPR phenomenon.
 Within the LSA, the sensor chip is docked in the path of the optics module allowing incident light to interact with this SPR coupler, while a portion exits as reflected light to the detector.